Jyothismaria/Pothole_Detection_Classification/README.md

 ### Detection Model Training

 - To train new YOLO models, use the `detection` Jupyter notebook
-- This was used to test various YOLOv11 configurations
+- This was used to test various YOLOv configurations
+- This file needs to be run in Google Colab

 ### Large Dataset Training

-- The zipped folder was used to train a larger pothole detection model on a more extensive dataset
+- The zipped folder ('Pothole Detection.v1i.yolov11.zip') was used to train a larger pothole detection model on a more extensive dataset

 ## Results